 Why not me?

 - I have no degrees in special education and no advanced degrees.
 With only my degree in English from William and Mary, I cannot diagnose any learning disabilities or medical conditions.
 See disclaimer below.

 - I have no professional licenses.
 My teaching certificate in secondary math and English has lapsed.
 (When my son started kindergarten, I thought my teaching days were over.
 After he finished third grade, we started to homeschool.
 When he graduated, I began this work.)

 - If you need an end-of-year evaluation to show as evidence of progress, I cannot give one.
 (See above: no graduate degree and no current teaching certificate.)

 - I don’t sell any coaching materials, therapies, supplements, or brain-training programs.
 (But I give away a goal-setting guide if you sign up for my newsletter.)

 - I don’t sell curriculum.
 Since individuals are different, I don’t think that one plan, schedule, or curriculum works best for every student.
 (Learn more about choosing curriculum with the link below.)

 What will it cost?

-More Discounts: Special needs are expensive, and the pandemic has caused hardships for some families.
+More Discounts: Special needs are expensive, and the pandemic has caused hardships.
 So, I offer a sliding scale for families with financial need.
 Please ask; I want to help as many people as I can.

 To schedule an initial homeschool consultation, click on the blue bubble labelled “Got questions?” in the lower right-hand corner of my web pages.
 There you can suggest several dates and times.
 Please let me know your time zone, so we show up at the same time!

 If you think you might want a longer, paid session, we can use the initial consultation to get acquainted.
 Please briefly answer this questionnaire, if you have time.
 If you mail it to me at least one business day before your appointment, I will read it over.
 That way, you’ll get more out of the free initial consultation.